IAmNini/project-2/README.md

 ![](./src/images/single.png)

-## Potential future features
+## Potential Future Features

-- A search field is a potential future for this project as we might want to see stright away one particular flight information.
+- A search field is a potential future feature for this project as we might want to search for one particular launch information.
-- Instead of using a inframe tag for the wether on Mars what is making it look much more advanced will be suitable to use the NASA API with the same information in order to customize it as prefered.

 ## Challenges

 - Depending on the structure of the API, it can be quite tedious to get all the information that you want.
-So understading the API at first place was a challenge as we were not rendering what we wanted from the really begining, a lesson learned from this project will be definetly reasearch the API we want to use first.
+So understading the API in the first place was a challenge as we were not rendering what we wanted from the really beginning.
+A lesson learned from this project will be to reasearch the API we want to use first.

 - Deploying React Router on GitHub pages was also quite difficult, as many adjustments were needed to move from the dev-server.
-For instance, some images are  visible in the localhost but not yet into the live page what is a bug to be fixed from the deployment perspective.
+For instance, some images are visible in the localhost but not yet into the live page.
+This is an issue we are working on fixing.